The cold weather can pose a few risks for cats, read our advice on caring for your cat in the winter.

 There are ways you can help soothe their pain and stiffness, which usually occurs in older cats in their shoulders, hips, ankles, knees and spine.
 Keep them warm with extra blankets around the house and ensure they have a comfortable place to rest that supports their joints.
 Keep your cat moving with plenty of play time and help them maintain a healthy weight to reduce pressure on their joints.
 Read more on Arthritis in cats.

 When it’s cold outside, many cats (and their owners) love nothing more than snuggling up and staying warm indoors.
 However, less exercise can lead to weight gain.

 Get creative with indoor toys and games to keep your cat active on a regular basis.
 You may also need to adjust the amount you feed them, as they won't need as many calories if they’re less active.
 Speak to your vet for advice on adjusting your cat’s diet for the winter season.

 Turning up the central heating during cold weather can wreak havoc on your cat’s skin.
 The dry air can leave it dehydrated and lacking essential oils, causing flaky, sensitive skin which can be very uncomfortable for them.

 Brush their fur every day to remove flakes and stimulate the natural oils that keep their skin and coat healthy.
 You may also want to invest in a humidifier to add moisture back into the air and don’t forget to provide plenty of fresh, clean water for them to drink.

 Check for cats under cars

-Cats need regular grooming throughout the cooler months.
-Learn how to adapt your current grooming routine and find out what you should be looking for in your next session.
+Cats need regular grooming throughout the colder months.
+Learn how to adapt your current grooming routine to keep your cat happy and healthy through winter.